ADVERTISEMENT

 6. Casio CDP-S110

-You are currently viewing a placeholder content from Youtube.
+You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.

 More Information

-Very compact and lightweight, the CDP-S110 is a very affordable entry-level hammer action model – even with Ivory Feel key tops.
+Very compact and lightweight, the CDP-S110 is a very affordable entry-level hammer action model – even with Ivory Feel keytops.

 Pros and Cons

-• Solid electric piano for beginners
+• Solid digital piano for beginners

 • Great playing feel